TimMcCool/scratchattach/CLOUD_REQUESTS.md

-Cloud Requests Framework (inspired by discord.py) Allow Scratch projects and Python to interact
+Cloud Requests Framework (inspired by discord.py) that allows Scratch projects and Python to interact

 # Basic usage